pstakhiyevich/OpenAdBoard/README.md

 ### Description
 **OpenAdBoard** is a marketplace platform where anyone can post classified advertisements within various categories and cities.

+The platform supports three languages: English, Chinese, and Russian.

 ------------
 ### Project stack
 Jakarta EE / MySQL / HTML5 / CSS3 / Bootstrap 5 / JavaScript